Diabetes bei Katzen

 The disease diabetes means a disruption in insulin production in the body of the affected cat.
 The hormone insulin is responsible for transporting glucose from the blood into the body's cells and is produced in the pancreas.
 As with humans, there are two types of diabetes in cats: In the rarer type 1 diabetes, the pancreas is diseased or damaged and therefore produces little to no insulin.
 Type 2 diabetes is the most common in cats and involves increasing insulin resistance .
 This means that the body's cells become less receptive to insulin.
 While type 1 diabetes in cats is usually incurable and requires lifelong treatment, type 2 diabetes is favored by external factors such as obesity and old age and can be permanently improved and reduced with early and consistent treatment.

-Causes of diabetes in cats
+Causes of Diabetes in Cats

 There are different causes and risk factors for the occurrence of feline diabetes that promote the disease:

-• Disease or injury of the pancreas
+• disease or injury of the pancreas

 • castration